-Unfortunately on the outward journey down the Avon she ran onto the shore at the Horseshoe bend but fortunately it was a rising tide so she got off again and continued on her trip with only slight damage to the edge of one of the floats on her starboard paddle wheel.
+Unfortunately on the outward journey down the Avon she ran onto the shore at the Horseshoe Bend but fortunately it was a rising tide so she got off again and continued on her trip with only slight damage to the edge of one of the floats on her starboard paddle wheel.

-This were the second time she had run ashore at this notoriously difficult tight turn having done the same thing on Sunday 27th July 1947.
+This was the second time she had run ashore at this notoriously difficult tight turn having done the same thing on Sunday 27th July 1947.
 Again it was a rising tide so she soon floated off.